-AP106 RECORDS MANAGEMENT (1.5 credit/30 clock hours) This course teaches the fundamentals of filing through a series of instructions, exercises, and quizzes.
+AP109 RECORDS MANAGEMENT (2.0 credits/30 clock hours) This course teaches the fundamentals of filing through a series of instructions, exercises, and quizzes.
 Using a practice file kit, the student will apply correct procedures to file and request records.
 Records retention, transfer, and disposition will be discussed.
 Alphabetic, numeric, correspondence, and subject systems will be used in accordance with popular ARMA rules.
 Prerequisite: None.

-CJ107 REHABILITATION OF THE OFFENDER (2.0 credits/36 clock hours) Through examination of literature, this course will explore correctional programs designed to rehabilitate offenders.
+CJ127 REHABILITATION OF THE OFFENDER (3.0 credits/36 clock hours) Through examination of literature, this course will explore correctional programs designed to rehabilitate offenders.
 The study of both institutional treatment models and community-based models will include: family intervention, counseling, self-help programs, diversion, house arrest, community service, probation and halfway houses and others.
 Prerequisite: None.